spack/spack/lib/spack/docs/pipelines.rst

 .. note::
-   The use of ``reuse: false`` in spack environments used for pipelines is almost always what you want, as without it your pipelines will not rebuild packages whenever the hashes change.
+   The use of ``reuse: false`` in spack environments used for pipelines is almost always what you want, as without it your pipelines will not rebuild packages even if package hashes have changed.
+This is due to the concretizer strongly preferring known hashes when ``reuse: true``.

-The ``ci`` section in the above environment file contains the bare minimum configuration required for ``spack ci genrate`` to create a working pipeline.
+The ``ci`` section in the above environment file contains the bare minimum configuration required for ``spack ci generate`` to create a working pipeline.
 The ``target: gitlab`` tells spack that the desired pipeline output is for gitlab.
 However, this isn't strictly required, as currently gitlab is the only possible output format for pipelines.
 The ``pipeline-gen`` section